sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <p></p>

-<p>This section details the training and evaluation process of the graph neural network (GNN) model for the EEG channel pair F3-F4 during the sleep session.
-The model was trained over 16 epochs, with accuracy metrics computed for both the training and test datasets at each epoch.</p>
+This section details the training and evaluation process of the graph neural network (GNN) model for the EEG channel pair F3-F4 during the sleep session.
+The model was trained over 16 epochs, with accuracy metrics computed for both the training and test datasets at each epoch.

 <p></p>